aortem/okta-identity-dart-auth-sdk/okta-identity-dart-auth-sdk/example/okta-dart-auth-sdk-flutter-web-app/README.md

   import 'package:okta_identity_dart_auth_sdk/okta_identity_dart_auth_sdk.dart';
   ```

-- In the main function call the 'okta-identityApp.initializeAppWithServiceAccount' function and pass the path to your the json file
+- In the main function call the 'OktaIdentityApp.initializeAppWithServiceAccount' function and pass the path to your the json file
   ```
-   okta-identityApp.initializeAppWithServiceAccount(serviceAccountKeyFilePath: 'path_to_json_file');
+   OktaIdentityApp.initializeAppWithServiceAccount(serviceAccountKeyFilePath: 'path_to_json_file');
   ```
-- Aftwards call the 'okta-identityApp.instance.getAuth()'
+- Aftwards call the 'OktaIdentityApp.instance.getAuth()'
   ```
-    okta-identityApp.instance.getAuth();
+    OktaIdentityApp.instance.getAuth();
   ```
 - Then call the 'runApp(const MyApp())' method